Profile: Karima El Mahroug

 "It is the first time in my life that a man has not tried to take me to bed.
-He behaved like a father, I swear," she told Italian newspaper La Repubblica last year.
+He behaved like a father, I swear," she told Italian newspaper La Repubblica.

-She denies any sexual relationship with Mr Berlusconi, saying he is just a lonely man who pays to be in the company of young women.
+She denies any sexual relationship with Mr Berlusconi, saying he was just a lonely man who paid to be in the company of young women.

 Karima El Mahroug reportedly arrived in Italy with her family from Morocco in 2003, settling in the eastern Sicilian coastal town of Letojanni.

-Her childhood was a difficult one, she said in an interview in January on one of the TV channels owned by Mr Berlusconi.
+Her childhood was a difficult one, she said in an interview on one of the TV channels owned by Mr Berlusconi.

 "When I was nine years old, I was raped by two of my uncles - my father's brothers," she was quoted as saying.